Overview of Deliverability

 Send to Engaged Customers

-When customers open, click, and forward your emails, ESP’s notice and reward you.
-Maintain a strong sender reputation and great deliverability rates by sending to customers that have engaged with your business, and filtering out or removing others.
+When customers open, click, and forward your emails, ESPs notice and reward you.
+Maintain a strong sender reputation and great deliverability by sending to customers who have engaged with your business, and filtering out or removing others.

 Send Great Content

 Great content helps ensure strong deliverability.
-The best email to send form your business is almost always the email your customers want to read.
-Put yourself in your customer’s shoes when designing your email content.
+The best email to send from your business is always the email your customers want to read.
+Put yourself in your customers' shoes when designing your email content.

 The various aspects of deliverability combine to form your sender reputation.
 Managing your sender reputation by monitoring your infrastructure and your sending is the best way to maintain great deliverability.